UPDATE: A Tornado Watch is in effect for southeast Louisiana until 4am Saturday

 In addition, a FLOOD WATCH takes effect at 6pm Friday evening and lasts into early Saturday morning for East Baton Rouge, West Baton Rouge, Iberville, Ascension, Assumption, Livingston, St. James, St. Mary and Tangipahoa parishes.

 Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
 CLICK HERE for flood safety information.
-A few storms on Friday night may also pose a severe weather risk.
-Damaging winds and an isolated tornado or two are the primary concerns.

 Trending News